aghababa/Visualization-of-Geolife-Trajectory-Dataset/README.md

 # dataviscourse-project-Geolife

-This is the repository for our Visualization for Data course.
+This is the repository for our Visualization for Data Science course.

 In this project we are going to visualize the Geolife GPS Trajectory Dataset released by Microsoft.